offbynull/offbynull.github.io/docs/data/learn/Kubernetes/cache/container_output_1a24374be022406db02289831f99d4d0/output.md

 <strong>🔍SEE ALSO🔍</strong>

- * Extensions/User-defined Metrics_TOPIC (Collecting user-defined metrics for an HPA to scale on)
+ * Extensions/Prometheus_TOPIC (Scaling replicas based on user-defined metrics)

 </div>